General

 Azure DevOps key features

-• Integrated with Microsoft ecosystem: Seamless interaction with Azure Repos, Boards, and Artifacts for full-lifecycle management.
+• Integrated with Microsoft ecosystem: Works directly with Azure Repos, Boards, and Artifacts across the full lifecycle

 License type: Commercial (free tier available, proprietary)